learner1204/learner1204/README.md

-- 👋 Hi, I’m @learner1204
+- 👋 Hi, I’m Roshan R
-- 👀 I’m interested in machine langauges
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning C
 - 📫 How to reach me instagram.com/r_o_s_h_a_n_.r._
 - Also im lookng for placement so that i can gain exprience....